Wordpress SEO: The Only Guide You Need

 Thanks for the non-www to www redirect tip.

-With the permalinks I have mine set to /%year%/%monthnum%/%postname%.html because I exported my blog from Blogger to Wordpress and I am not sure if I made a change to it if it would then mess up all the posts.
+With the permalinks I have mine set to /%year%/%monthnum%/%postname%.html because I exported my blog from Blogger to WordPress and I am not sure if I made a change to it if it would then mess up all the posts.
 Thanks for writing this guide!

 @Rhiannon: Please read this post with regards to maintaining your blogspot permalinks in wordpress. http://webcache.googleusercontent.com/search?q=cache:2Kyn1kkCikkJ:justinsomnia.org/2006/10/maintain-permalinks-moving-from-blogger-to-wordpress/+Maintain+Blogger